Tugce41/maltego/README.md

 4. Click "New local transform..." button

-5. Fill in the fields in the first window (example below), press Next
+5. Fill in the fields in the first window  press Next

-6. Fill in the fields in the second window (example below), press Finish
+6. Fill in the fields in the second window  press Finish

  Usage